dreamcatcher-tech/network/Inbox/2025-01-27 1555 to scope one each call or on creation.md

 In the case of a client application, the interpreter would take the generated actions, intercept write ones, then pass thru actions to the server backend.
 The server would take those actions,

+interpreter on the server:
+- receives an action somehow
+- checks to see if the request has validated the action correctly, by signing a message or whatever

+Need a sequence number to have ordering of requests.

+So how the actions come into the implementation / system interpreter is the only difference between clients and in thread contexts.

+So implementation would look just like action creators, but would be actual functions.